 There are many things you can make and sell that usually don’t have a lot of regulation on them.
 For instance, hand soaps, lotions, and beauty care products don’t usually require a lot of running around with lawmakers.

 After you do your research on local laws, then try your hand at making these local products.
 Also, do some research on what the store-bought versions of these products are doing to your body.
 It should hopefully fire up a passion within you that will help you to sell your homemade products a little more effectively.

 This method might require some inspections and certifications, depending on where you live, but if you can get your hands on locally grown wheat berries from a flour mill, then you could create your own product.

 For instance, you can purchase a wheat grinder and then actually grind your own flour.
-You would be surprised how much people love these products.
+You would be surprised at how much people love these products.
 Especially local bakers.

 Microgreens are something you can sell living in an apartment.
 All you have to do is grow them, and then reach out to local restaurants.